In general, contact lenses can be categorized into two types, based on how long they are approved to be worn before being removed:

 Daily disposable lenses and other alternatives

-Despite these extended wear safety improvements, wearing contact lenses during sleep still carries a greater risk of complications than removing your lenses daily.
+Despite these extended wear safety improvements, wearing contact lenses during sleep still can carry a greater risk of complications than removing your lenses daily.

-For this reason, most eye care practitioners now recommend daily disposable contact lenses as the preferred alternative to extended wear lenses.
+For this reason, many eye care practitioners now recommend daily disposable contact lenses as the preferred alternative to extended wear lenses.

-Though daily disposables aren't quite as convenient as extended wear lenses, removing and discarding these lenses after each use eliminates risks associated with sleeping with contact lenses on your eyes.
+Daily disposables can reduce risks associated with sleeping with contact lenses on your eyes.

 Another viable alternative to extended wear contact lenses for many people is to choose LASIK or some other type of refractive eye surgery to eliminate the need for prescription eyeglasses and contact lenses altogether.